ballerina-platform/ballerina-distribution/examples/receive-email-using-service/receive_email_using_service.md

 # Email service - Receive email

-The email service is used to receive (with POP3 or IMAP4) emails using the SSL or STARTTLS protocols.
-This sample includes receiving emails service attached to a POP3 listener with default configurations over SSL using the default ports.
-To use IMAP4 the user can use `IMAP listener`.
+The `email:Service` allows reading data from an email server.
+An email server supports either POP3 or IMAP4 as mail access protocols.
+Hence an `email:Service` can be attached to either an `email:PopListener` or an `email:ImapListener` to retrieve data from the server.

 ::: code receive_email_using_service.bal :::